 The place and the time of negotiations are not really important.
 The more important is that you and the other participant feel comfortable.

 If you don’t feel comfortable, you should notify the other party.
-Negotiating in the office of the book promotion services shouldn’t make you scared or helpless.
+Negotiating in the office of book promotion companies shouldn’t make you scared or helpless.

 If you feel confident there, then why not?
 Try to frame the situation – this will add confidence to you.
 The choice of the negotiation place is important, but your confidence is even more important.